 Garden of Hope How-To Guide

-Thanks for your interest in helping local faith communities and passionate individuals to provide healthy organic produce for those who need food in Yorktown.
-We need all types of help from regular weeding, watering, etc. to one-time help, whatever your schedule allows.
+We need all types of help from regular weeding, watering, etc. to one-time help — whatever your schedule allows.
 Kids are quite welcome with adult supervision.

-WHERE: The Garden of Hope is located at 1243 White Hill Rd. on the left hand side, if you are coming from Rt 202 near Lowe’s and heading south on Mohansic Ave.
-When you get to the end, turn right turn on Whitehill Rd.
+WHERE: The Garden of Hope is located at 1243 White Hill Rd.
+If you are coming from Rte.
+202 near Lowe’s and heading south on Mohansic Ave, then when you get to end of the road turn right on Whitehill Rd.
 After less than 0.1 miles, you will see the Seventh Day Adventist Church on the left, with a sign in Korean.
 Make a left into the driveway just before the sign written in Korean.
 If you reach the Wilkens Farm, you have overshot by about 0.1 miles.

 After turning into the driveway, drive towards the stone wall.
 On the left, you will see an opening.
 The garden is there.
 You can park along the wall.
 If you are there on Saturdays during the day, just be mindful that there may be services and activities going on.
 The same may be true for Sunday mornings and early afternoons.
 The church members get first priority in parking spaces.